Build with BQL

 }Filters & Search

 Use $filter for field-level conditions.
 Direct values are shorthand for $eq.
-Use $search for full-text search on fields marked with fts: true.
+Use $search for full-text search on fields marked with fts: true. $fuzzy belongs in $filter, not $search: it is case-insensitive, defaults to distance 2, allows $distance from 0 to 10, and auto-sorts closest matches when you do not pass $sort.

 {